HR Q1 2026 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-- Core Asset Sales: There is openness to selling core assets to recycle capital into higher-growth opportunities, but this will be done cautiously to avoid negatively impacting the portfolio.
+• Core asset sales: The company is open to selling core assets to recycle capital into higher-growth opportunities, but will do so with a disciplined approach to avoid compromising long-term growth.

-- Supply Dynamics: Supply of outpatient medical facilities remains constrained, with new completions below historical averages, which could support future occupancy and rental rate growth.
+• Supply dynamics: There is currently limited new construction in the outpatient medical space, with completions below historical averages, which may support future occupancy and rental rate growth.